-Ceaselessly riding motorbikes: it must be say that the vehicles here are so chaotic, almost of time in a day on the roads it’s strange for people watching crowded motorbikes more than the other vehicles.
+It must be said that the vehicles here are so chaotic, most of the time in a day on the roads it’s strange for people watching crowded motorbikes more than the other vehicles.
 Foreigners are often overwhelmed while witnessing lanes without any division and control for safety, that becomes a kind of weird story but they are still fine.
 Just 1 day for trying walking all around the city, you will be familiar with how to deal with the traffic

-Super cheap fresh and cool Vietnamese beer, this is an amazing chance for you to completely buy an entertainment in vibrant atmosphere.
+This is an amazing chance for you to completely buy entertainment in a vibrant atmosphere.
 Come and find the best “cool beer” at Ta Hien street, in the Old quarter of Hanoi.
 The street caters for bars, quick dishes and beers.
 Ta Hien street is also as known as a “Western street” for travelers.

-Vietnamese people eat Pho everywhere at anytime.
+Everywhere at any time.
 Pho is a traditional dish of Hanoians, Pho usually makes us be mouthwatering with its attractive smell.

-You can find Hanoi Beer in every street store, it's just around $1 for a bottle
+You can find Hanoi Beer in every street store, it's just around 1 US$ for a bottle

 Pho (Beef Rice Noodle Soup) is everywhere, from restaurant to street vendor

-The Old quarter is super zigzag like a matrix.
 There are 36 old streets, some are short and tiny but funny.
-Each street has a different themes relating to its name in the past.
+Each street has a different theme relating to its name in the past.
 Hanoi old quarter is where the majority of travelers stay

-Many street vendors wander everywhere around the city.
-Today, even though the trade centers have grown up rapidly, the bustling supermarkets or convenience stores have appears unstoppably, the locals still love eating hot dishes for example served by “mobile shops” entering in every small alley of Hanoi.
+Today, even though the trade centers have grown up rapidly, the bustling supermarkets or convenience stores have appeared unstoppable, the locals still love eating hot dishes for example served by “mobile shops” entering in every small alley of Hanoi.
 Particularly, that kind of rustic image often arouses foreign photographers’ inspiration.

-To foreigners, Banh Mi (Vietnamese sandwich) is extremely consistent with their taste.
+To foreigners, Banh Mi is extremely consistent with their taste.

 Banh Mi 25 at 25 Hang Ca is very popular in Hanoi

-The food in Hanoi is phenomenal, It’s easy to see that the characteristics of Hanoi street food are quick procession of cooking it.
+The food in Hanoi is phenomenal, It’s easy to see that the characteristics of Hanoi street food are the quick procession of cooking it.
 It doesn’t focus too much on decoration and diners can enjoy the dishes on the spot.
-For any tourist at first they start discovering Hanoi culinary culture but full of strange thinking then gradually they are getting close to that kinds of food cultures in a new style.
+For any tourist, at first they start discovering Hanoi culinary culture but full of strange thinking then gradually they are getting close to that kind of food cultures in a new style.

-You can take photo on railway while there not the train (photo: anniandtimo)
+You can take a photo on the railway while there's not any train (photo: anniandtimo)

 Visit Ngoc Son Temple is a must when you come to Hoan Kiem Lake

-Ma May ancient house was built in the early 19th century, it measures about 157m2 in total.
+Ma May ancient house was built in the early 19th century, it measures about 157 square meters in total.
 Now the house is the oldest one existing in Hanoi modern city.
 Realized as a traditional home style, Ma May ancient house reflects the long-time living space and typical architecture in the past.
-This is an popular tourist point in the old quarter of Hanoi you can easily walk to 87 Ma May street in few minutes.
+This is a popular tourist point in the old quarter of Hanoi you can easily walk to 87 Ma May street in a few minutes.

 If you want to learn about Hanoi history and a peaceful place